What’s It Like to Be in a Clinical Trial?

 - You decide to leave the study

-No matter when or why you leave the study, you may be asked if the researchers can follow up with you from time to time to see how you are doing.
-This can give them important information and can also help ensure your safety, even though you are no longer taking part in the study.
+No matter when or why you leave the study, the researchers may ask to follow up with you from time to time to see how you are doing.
+This can give them important information and can also help ensure your safety, even though you’re no longer part of the study.

 What if I’m not eligible for a clinical trial?

 Some people may be too sick or have other problems that keep them from taking part in clinical trials, but most people will probably be eligible for some type of study.
 This is true even if they’ve had many different treatments already.

 Some people may be interested in a certain treatment that’s only available in clinical trials, but they don’t meet the eligibility criteria outlined for the studies.
 In some of these cases, a person’s doctor may ask the study sponsor if they can get an eligibility waiver or special exception to allow the person into the study, even though they don’t meet all of the criteria.
 This decision is usually made by the study’s clinical investigator, who may consult with others involved in the study about the request.
 If entered in the study, the person is treated according to the study protocol (the same tests, doctor’s visits, follow-up, etc.), but the results from that person are not included in the final study results.

 In some cases, studies may have already enrolled enough people and aren’t taking any more participants.